-Vermont Care Partners (VCP): The current programming that is created to keep these individuals and the community safe is very restrictive and very secure and may not be the best option.
-This scenario, with its high level of security, may start to look like the forensic environment that some are opposed to, and it may still not offer the level of support the forensic facility would be designed to provide.
+VCP: The current programming that is created to keep these individuals and the community safe is very restrictive and very secure and may not be the best option.
+This scenario, with its high level of security, may start to look like the forensic environment that some are opposed to, but it may still not offer the level of support the forensic facility would be designed to provide.

-Vermont Crisis Intervention Network (VCIN): A forensic facility could be designed to be sensitive to those with I/DD who present an extreme risk of harm, and someone in that facility, even for a short time, would receive psychiatric, psychological, nursing, and medical care at a level that exceeds what is available in the VCIN crisis beds.
+VCIN: A forensic facility could be designed to be sensitive to those with I/DD who present an extreme risk of harm, and someone in that facility, even for a short time, would receive psychiatric, psychological, nursing, and medical care at a level that exceeds what is available in the VCIN crisis beds.